 Sentiment analysis is the next step in the evolution of data analytics platforms.
 It deals more directly with the way customers interact with the product and express opinions about it.

 Sentiment analysis can be used to explore the variety of reactions from the interactions with different kinds of platforms.
-To do that, the system uses unsupervised machine learning on top of basic recognition procedure.
+To do that, the system uses unsupervised machine learning on top of a basic recognition procedure.

 Here’s how it works: